The business plan written on a chocolate wrapper

 Tengri’s 100% traceable and transparent supply chain ensures the integrity of garments and yarns which are sourced and created ethically and sustainably.

 We adopt an innovative approach – minimizing waste to do good.
-Everything we do is driven by “waste not, want not”.
-We believe it’s wrong that up to 80% of raw woollen fibres sourced for the fashion and textile industry becomes by-product yarns waste.
-Using our curiosity, intelligence and respect for people, animals and the environment, we explore and pioneer innovative new products made of this by-product, to support the livelihoods of our suppliers and minimize waste.
+We believe it’s wrong that up to 90% of raw woollen fibres sourced for the fashion and textile industry becomes unused yarn by-product.
+Pioneering circular design, systems-thinking and our curiosity, and respect for people, animals and the environment, we design and engineer innovative new products made of this precious by-product fibre, to support the livelihoods of our suppliers.

 Revolutionizing the fashion supply chain